StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/COMMON/Best-Practices.md

 # Best Practices for Hackathon Development

-Building robust and secure applications, even within the time constraints of a hackathon, is crucial, especially when dealing with AI and cryptocurrency.
+Building robust and secure applications, even within the time constraints of a hackathon, is crucial, especially when dealing with AI and bitcoin.

 ## 1. Effectively Using Block Goose & LLMs